Home » Game Coverage, Personnel, Statistics

 First, it allows the Irish to get their best five offensive skill position players on the field.
 Notre Dame has talent and depth in its receiving corps but lacks numbers and experience at the tight end and full back positions.
 Clausen is also proving to be an exceptional talent at quarterback.

-Receivers Golden Tate, Michael Floyd, and David Grimes create mismatches against virtually every team Notre Dame faces.
+Wide receivers Golden Tate, Michael Floyd, and David Grimes create mismatches against virtually every team Notre Dame faces.
 Ditto for tight end Kyle Rudolph.
 And whether the Irish choose to go with a fourth wide receiver or a running back, Duval Kamara and Armando Allen also present their own problems for opposing defenses.

 Second, throwing the ball a high percentage of the time typically results in an early, and potentially substantial, lead.
 This puts opposing offenses in a difficult position, frequently causing them to abandon the run to play catch-up.
 Forcing opposing teams into a one-dimensional passing attack is a welcomed benefit for an Irish defense struggling to stop the run.